anubhavparas/blockchain_fundamentals/BlockchainPython/README.md

 ### Using IPython notebook
 - Open IPython or Jupyter notebook.
-- Intall it if you dont have it:
+- Install it if you dont have it:
   - 1) *[Anaconda](https://www.anaconda.com/download/)*, or
   - 2) *[Install Jupyter](http://jupyter.org/install)*
 - Launch the notebook.